seanbaxter/DirectXShaderCompiler/docs/HLSLChanges.rst

 the DxilGenerationPass that does the translation destroys the high-level representation and creates a low-level one as part of its work.

-To preserve many of the benefits of LLVM's modular pipeline, it is useful to serialize and deserialize shaders at different stages of processing, and so both HLModule and DxilModule provide support for these.
+To preserve many of the benefits of LLVM37's modular pipeline, it is useful to serialize and deserialize shaders at different stages of processing, and so both HLModule and DxilModule provide support for these.
 The expectation for a wholesale compilation from source, however, is that this information lives